wild-fire/twitter-graph-segmenter/README.md

 ## Executing the scripts

-This repo have two scripts within: tw-week-user and tw-segment-graph.
-They are run just by typing `bin/tw-week-user.rb` or `bin/tw-segment-graph.rb`.
+This repo have three scripts within: tw-fetch-users, tw-week-user and tw-segment-graph.
+They are run just by typing `bin/tw-fetch-users.rb, bin/tw-week-user.rb` or `bin/tw-segment-graph.rb`.

 If files are not executable you can add the execution permission on them using chmod `chmod +X bin/*.rb`.

-You can add help command (`bin/tw-week-user.rb help`) to se a command list and use the help option in any command (i.e. `bin/tw-week-user.rb file --help`)
+You can add help command (`bin/tw-week-user.rb help`) to see a command list and use the help option in any command (i.e. `bin/tw-week-user.rb file --help`)

-## Last user of the week
+### Last user of the week

 `find` command takes two username and displays the last user for every week between the signup dates of those users.